hudsonssrosa/pyon-behave-ui-tests-web/README.md

 Once you have opened the project in an IDE of your preference (suggestion: install [Visual Studio Code](https://code.visualstudio.com/download) or [PyCharm CE](https://www.jetbrains.com/pycharm/)), then you will need to *set the Python interpreter* for the project.

-After this, you are able to create the *Python Virtual Environment* for the PYON project and install all the requirements needed (libraries/packages).
+After this, you are able to create the *Python Virtual Environment* for the PyonUIT project and install all the requirements needed (libraries/packages).
 You just need to run for the first time the `update.py` and then the virtual environment as well the libraries in `requirements.txt` will be automatically installed for you.

 - In Windows: